kmatarese/glide/README.md

 2. Passing kwargs to consume that are node_name->node_context pairs.
 This context lasts only for the the consume() call.

-Further details can be found in the node creation documentation.
+> **Note:** Further details can be found in the node creation documentation.
 Many of the provided nodes pass their context to well-documented functions, such as DataFrame.to_csv in the case of DataFrameCSVLoader.
 Review the documentation/code for each node for more detail on how args are processed and which are required.

-Back to examples...
+### Example: DataFrame Transformation

 Here is an example applying a transformation to a DataFrame read from a CSV, in this case lowercasing all strings before loading into an output CSV: